 Those dictionary definitions are much better than this type of explanation.

 Now here is a more precise definition of the lock that is given by the International Association of Home Safety and Security Professionals.
 They said, “A device that incorporates a bolt, cam, shackle or switch to secure an object – such as a door, drawer or machine – to a closed, opened, locked, off or on position, and that provides a restricted means of releasing the object from that position.”

 Want to make up a definition about lock?.
 If you try to do it you should ask yourself three things about it:

 - And does it exclude a chair wedged under a doorknob?

-You the only man who has the capability to provide the definition of locks.
+You are the only man who can define locks.

 The History Of Locks And Keys